Average Weather in Morgantown West Virginia, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Morgantown experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Morgantown.
 The most rain falls during the 31 days centered around May 26, with an average total accumulation of 3.6 inches.

 The least rain falls around January 17, with an average total accumulation of 1.9 inches.

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Morgantown experiences some seasonal variation in monthly liquid-equivalent snowfall.